wendyverdonk93/docs/content/faq/general/declined-status.md

 ---

 ## Declined
-If a payment (American Express, Mastercard, Visa) of a customer receives the status _Declined_, it may be for several reasons.
-Only the customer can contact their credit card issuer to inquire as to why the credit card payment has been _declined_.
+Credit card payments may receive the status **Declined** for several reasons.
+Only the customer can contact their credit card issuer to find out why.

-For questions about credit card payments and/or a payment status (of a credit card transaction), please contact us at <support@multisafepay.com>
+For questions about credit card payments and payment statuses, email the Support Team at <support@multisafepay.com>.

-In most cases the declined reason is shown behind the declined status within the transaction in your MultiSafepay Control.
+In most cases, merchants can see the reason the payment was declined in the declined transaction status in your MultiSafepay Control.

 | Transaction status | Reason | Description |
 ------- |----------|---------|
-Declined | transaction not allowed | The fraud filter of MultiSafepay is declining the transaction.
-Contact our support department at <support@multisafepay.com> for further information.
+Declined | Transaction not allowed | MultiSafepay's fraud filter has declined the transaction.
+For more information, email the Support Team at <support@multisafepay.com>.
-Declined | Do not honour | This information is not shared with MultiSafepay, only the card holder can retrieve the information at the issuing bank.
+Declined | Do not honour | The reason has not been shared with MultiSafepay.
+Only the card holder can contact their issuing bank to find out why.
-Declined | 3D authorisation cancelled | When the 3D secure verification is incomplete or can not be validated, the payment will be declined.
+Declined | 3D authorisation cancelled | The 3D secure verification may be incomplete or could not be validated.
-Declined | Expired card | The credit card is expired.
+Declined | Expired card | The customer's credit card has expired.
-Declined | Not sufficient funds | The customer has insufficient credit on the credit card to complete the payment.
+Declined | Insufficient funds | The customer has insufficient credit on their card to complete the payment.
 Declined | Merchant only accepts 3DS verified cards | "Declined, not verified".
-Submit your request at our Risk Team at <risk@multisafepay.com> when wanting to accept unverified 3D cards.
+If you want to accept unverified 3D cards, email the Risk Team at <risk@multisafepay.com>.